 Housing law in Portugal, what's new

-September means back to work and October means legislation.
-A new wave of laws will be put in place that will have a real impact on citizens and businesses alike.
+September means back to work, and October means legislation.
+A new wave of laws will be introduced, with a real impact on citizens and businesses alike.

 Among the measures that make up the law on housing, the government has highlighted Programa Nacional de Habitação e da Carta Municipal de Habitaçãoas well as the proteção no despejo e a integração do direito à habitação nas políticas de erradicação de pessoas em condição de sem-abrigo.

 The government has also amended the law to allow banks to foreclose on real estate for non-payment (under certain conditions).